VijayaKrishnanV/Leaf_Disease_Detection/README.md

-# Plant Health Detection Project
+# Leaf Disease Detection Project

 ## Project Overview

-The Plant Health Detection project aims to classify leaf images into three categories: Healthy, Powdery, and Rusty.
+The Leaf Disease Detection project aims to classify leaf images into three categories: Healthy, Powdery, and Rusty.
 This README file provides an overview of the project structure, setup, and instructions to run the code using a Jupyter notebook.

 ## Dataset